 The time it takes to treat dehydration in older adults depends on the severity.
 If you are mildly dehydrated, you often will start to feel better within 10 to 15 minutes of drinking water, a sports drink, or juice.

 For moderate dehydration, you typically will be treated with intravenous hydration in urgent care or the emergency room over the course of a few hours or a day.
-You also may be able to receive immediate treatment for dehydration on site at your assisted living campus.

 Severe dehydration requires additional intervention to support your kidneys, and you may even have to undergo short-term dialysis.